Breaking the Cycle of Disconnect.

 Three:

-What if the healing you seek isn’t something to be achieved, but something to be remembered?
+What if the healing, authentic connection or transformation you seek isn’t something to be achieved, but something to be remembered?
+What would this do for you, if anything at all?